mit-ccc/BuildingBridges/resources.md

 Coming Soon
 {: .label .label-yellow }

-Tools and techniques for using AI to analyze and derive insights from conversation data.

 ## Coalesce
 {: .d-inline-block }

 Coming Soon
 {: .label .label-yellow }

-A collaborative platform for synthesizing insights from multiple conversations and sources.

 ## Pol.is
 {: .d-inline-block }